programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 ```

-{% include figure.html filename="azure_handwriting_colab_step_4.png" alt="Google Colab notebook" caption="Figure 3.
+{% include figure.html filename="azure_handwriting_colab_step_4.png" alt="Google Colab notebook" caption="Figure 5.
 Create a Python notebook in Google Colab." %}

 The figure above shows a Colab notebook with a new title, the "+ Code" button to add a cell and the triangular play button to run a cell.

 5\.
 Run this cell by clicking the triangular "play" button.
-The cell can also be run by using _Runtime | Run the focused cell_ in the menu.
-Input your key and the prompt and click enter.
+In the menu, _Runtime_ \| _Run the focused cell_ will do the same thing.
+At the prompt below the cell input your key and press enter.

-{% include figure.html filename="azure_handwriting_colab_step_5_enter.png" alt="A prompt to enter the Key." caption="Figure 4.
+{% include figure.html filename="azure_handwriting_colab_step_5_enter.png" alt="A prompt to enter the Key." caption="Figure 6.
 Entering the Key when prompted." %}

 The expected result is to see this printed: